dampdigits/Folderize/README.md

 ## Usage

-- Download the organize.sh script from this repository.
+- Download the folderize.sh script from this repository.
-- Navigate to the directory where organize.sh is located.
+- Navigate to the directory where folderize.sh is located.
-- In a terminal run the program by typing ./organize.sh /path/to/src /path/to/dest [extension1] [extension2] [extension3]
+- In a terminal run the program by typing ./folderize.sh /path/to/src /path/to/dest [extension1] [extension2] [extension3]

 ## Example